 When we were confronted with the task of developing this kind of system we looked for alternatives in order to simplify its complexity.
-MDE (Model Driven Engineering) [1] promises to speed the development and reduce complexity by the abstraction of real entities into models, and the application to them of automatic code generation operations.
-Therefore, we opted to integrate MDE techniques and tools in our development process to try to make use of these capabilities.
+MDE (Model Driven Engineering) (Schmidt, 2006) promises to speed the development and reduce complexity by the abstraction of real entities into models, and the application to them of automatic code generation operations.
+Therefore, we opted to integrate MDE techniques and tools in our development process.